oracle-livelabs/database/patch-me-if-you-can/06-simple-patching-existing-home/simple-patching-existing-home.md

     * This config file is much simpler than the previous one from lab 3.
     * Since the Oracle home exists, the patch process becomes easier.
+    * The *UPGR* database is not running ARCHIVELOG mode, so you must disable restoration.

     <details>
     <summary>*click to see the output*</summary>